mcu-tools/mcuboot/docs/PORTING.md

 # Requirements

+* `mcuboot` requires a configuration file, which can be included as mcuboot_config/mcuboot_config.h, which configures various options (that begin with MCUBOOT_).

 * `mcuboot` requires that the target provides a `flash` API with ability to get the flash's minimum write size, and read/write/erase individual sectors.